 When parents split up, the family court often has to help determine child custody issues.
 If parents are unable to reach an agreement on their own, the court decides who the child or children will live with, who gets to make the major life decisions for the child (such as educational or health decisions), and what visitation will be like with the non-custodial parent and possibly grandparents.

 Kentucky bases its child custody decisions on the best interests of the child standard.
-The judge considers many different factors to determine what is best for the child, including the parents’ wishes and ability to parent, the child’s wishes, the emotional bonds between the child and both parents, and how hard a time the child would have adjusting to a new neighborhood or school.
-Domestic violence and child abuse can impact who the child lives with because it can affect the child’s wellbeing.
-Many years ago, the “tender years” doctrine usually gave moms custody of young children, but now no parent is given an advantage simply based on their gender.
+The judge considers many different factors to determine what is best for the child, including the parents' wishes and ability to parent, the child's wishes, the emotional bonds between the child and both parents, and how hard a time the child would have adjusting to a new neighborhood or school.
+Domestic violence and child abuse can impact who the child lives with because it can affect the child's well-being.

 The table below details the main child custody laws in Kentucky.